-With this apple crumble cheesecake there is no need to choose between apple crumble or apple cheesecake because with this cheesecake recipe you get the best of both worlds.
-The apple crumble topping is absolutely delicious on top of this cheesecake batter and graham cracker crust.
-All you need is caramel sauce drizzle to take this delicious cheesecake over the top.
+With this Apple Crumble Cheesecake there is no need to choose between apple crumble or apple cheesecake because with this cheesecake recipe you get the best of both worlds.

 Jump to:

-- Ingredients to Make Apple Cheesecake
+- Ingredients You’ll Need to Make this Cheesecake Recipe

 - What's the Difference Between Apple Crisp and Apple Crumble?

-- Substitutions and Variations for Apple Crumble Cheesecake
+- Variations of an Apple Crumble Cheesecake

 - Equipment Recommended to Make Apple Crumble Cheesecake